+"Your leadership you mean, don't ya, Tadgh."

-“Insanity,” Morgan piped up.
+“Insanity,” Morgan piped up, and Tadgh shot her a wicked glance.

-But they agreed once again that there was a common foe.
-"This is my last semester," Peader announced.
+This was not getting them anywhere.
+Once again. all they could agree on was that there was a common foe.
+"This is my last semester," O’Donnell told them.
 "I graduate in June and start teaching at Arranmore this winter.
-I want that to happen.
+I want that to happen."